jupyter/accessibility/README.md

 Also - all the [public notes](https://github.com/jupyterlab/team-compass/issues/98) from past meetings are available online.

-## Links to accessibility standards and resources
+## :link: Links to accessibility standards and resources

 One of our goals is to collect information about accessibility and create documentation to empower the Jupyter community to help us make our software accessible.
 Please use this section to begin to aggregate relevant third party standards, guides, and documentation related to this: